ValidMind for model development 3 — Integrate custom tests

 Confusion Matrix

 The Confusion Matrix test evaluates the classification model’s ability to correctly distinguish between positive and negative classes by comparing predicted and true labels.
-The results are presented as a normalized 2x2 matrix, where each cell represents the proportion of predictions for each true/predicted label combination.
-The matrix provides a direct view of the model’s accuracy, error types, and class-wise performance.
+The results are presented as a normalized 2x2 matrix, with each cell representing the proportion of predictions for each outcome (true positive, true negative, false positive, false negative).
+The matrix provides a holistic view of the model’s classification performance, with values summing to 1 across all cells.

 Key insights: